 Any realistic description of the state of a system involves uncertainties.
-In the case of coupled ocean models, uncertainties may originate from external forcings (e.g.,the atmospheric data), parameterizations of physical and biological processes that are not explicitly resolved by the model, omission of unresolved scales, and reduced complexity to limit computational costs.
-In a previous study (Garnier et al., 2016), two classes of those uncertainties were parameterized to explicitly simulate the errors associated with the deterministic model formulation; (1) the limitations of the spatial scales resolved by the model, and (2) the simplification of the description of the system to a limited number of state variables and parameters.
-The first ones were described by following the approach proposed in Brankart et al. (2015), and the second ones were simulated by introducing log-normal stochastic perturbations on seven key biogeochemical parameters.
+In the case of coupled ocean models, uncertainties may originate from external forcings (e.g., the atmospheric data), parameterizations of physical and biological processes that are not explicitly resolved by the model, omission of unresolved scales, and reduced complexity to limit computational costs.
+In a previous study (Garnier et al., 2016), two classes of these uncertainties were parameterized to explicitly simulate the errors associated with the deterministic model formulation: (1) the limitations of the spatial scales resolved by the model and (2) the simplification of the description of the biogeochemical system to a limited number of state variables and parameters.
+The first were described by following the approach proposed in Brankart et al. (2015), and the second was simulated by introducing lognormal stochastic perturbations on seven key biogeochemical parameters whose uncertainties may have a direct impact on the estimation of primary production.
+Specifically, the parameters perturbed are the phytoplankton growth rate at 0 °C, the initial P-I slope for both nanophytoplankton and diatoms, the phytoplankton temperature sensitive to growth, the zooplankton temperature sensitive to grazing, and the growth dependency on the length of day for both nanophytoplankton and diatoms.
+For the perturbations, the starting point is a first-order autoregressive process setting up with a standard deviation of 0.3 and a decorrelation timescale of 1 month, at which a random noise is drawn at each grid point and at each time step.
+After spatial filtering, Gaussian noises are transformed in lognormal noises to guarantee positivity.
+Stochastic perturbations are then introduced by multiplying by these lognormal noises.
+To preserve vertical consistency, all perturbations are set as identical for the whole water column.
+In addition, as the effects of unresolved scales will have an impact on the large-scale biogeochemical representation, we create a perturbation that simulates the unresolved fluctuation of the concentration of each parameter within every model grid box.

 The stochastic formulation was introduced to produce an ensemble spread that is large enough for building a DA system while keeping the coupled model stable.
-A 60 member ensemble simulation for year 2005 was performed by Garnier et al. (2016) who show that the resulting probability distribution (of the annual ensemble simulation) is quite consistent with SeaW-iFS (Sea-viewing Wide Field-of-View Sensor) ocean color observations.
-Specifically, they assessed the reliability or statistical consistency of the ensemble simulation by comparing it with satellite Chl-a data assuming 30% of observation error.
+A 60-member ensemble simulation for the year 2005 was performed by Garnier et al. (2016), who show that the resulting probability distribution (of the annual ensemble simulation) is quite consistent with SeaWiFS (Sea-viewing Wide Field-of-View Sensor) ocean color observations.
+Specifically, they assessed the reliability or statistical consistency of the ensemble simulation by comparing it with satellite Chl a data assuming 30 % of observation error.